What is Crime Scene Investigation?

 Forensic comes from the Latin adjective forensis, meaning “of or before the forum.”
 In Roman times, a criminal charge meant presenting the case before a group of public individuals in the forum.
 The person accused of the crime and the accuser would give speeches based on their side of the story.

 The individual with the best argument and delivery would determine the case’s outcome.
-This origin is the source of the two modern usages of the word as a form of legal evidence and as a category of public presentation.
+This origin is the source of the word’s two modern usages: as a form of legal evidence and as a category of public presentation.

 Private investigators with specialized training and education may engage in various forms of forensic investigations such as Forensic accounting, forensic computer software examination and analysis, document examinations, environmental analysis, and crime scene investigations.